some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 1. It's based on Debian - this is fine for platform neutral stuff, but if you're in the Red Hat ecosystem doing things specific to that, it's less than ideal.
 Ditto for other Linux ecosystems, but Red Hat is the one I see most frequently.
 1. Because the image has so few things cached and installed inside of it, at scale, running `docker pull` or `apt install` (etc) starts to _really_ eat at your network ingress budget and cause long build times by pulling/installing the same software all the time.

-⚖️ There are a lot of trade-offs to consider as you design and build this for your company's infrastructure.
-The _entire_ point of [Kubernoodles](https://github.com/some-natalie/kubernoodles) is minimizing the cost of building and running custom images in actions-runner-controller with a few key ingredients to achieve :rainbow: DevSecOps magic :rainbow:
+There are a lot of trade-offs to consider as you design and build this for your company's infrastructure.
+The _entire_ point of [Kubernoodles](https://github.com/some-natalie/kubernoodles) is minimizing the cost of building and running custom images in actions-runner-controller with a few key ingredients to achieve 🌈 DevSecOps magic 🌈

-- :sparkling_heart: love and respect for your developers and security team
+- 💖 love and respect for your developers and security team
-- :robot: automating ALL THE THINGS
+- 🤖 automating ALL THE THINGS
-- :money_with_wings: knowing what gets expensive
+- 💸 knowing what gets expensive

 To make an _initial_ image, we're going to need a laptop or workstation with a container runtime (e.g., [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman Desktop](https://podman-desktop.io/)).
 We'll set up GitHub Actions to build and scan and sign and ship and all that jazz for its' own runners in the next part.